riatlabs/cdc-badge/docs/design-choices.md

 ## E-Paper Display
-Opted for the Good Display [GDEY029T94-FL03](https://www.good-display.com/product/346.html) which comes bonded with a backlight (nice for the low light environments at hacker's events).
+Opted for the Good Display [GDEY029T94-FL03](https://www.good-display.com/product/346.html) which comes bonded with a frontlight (nice for the low light environments at hacker's events).
 This display is readily available and has good documentation and driver libraries.

-### Backlight LED driver
+### Frontlight LED driver
 Using the ESP32-S3 LED PWM controller to adjust brightness.
 The maximum current output on the S3 pins cannot exceed 40 mA.
-As the 4 LEDs in the backlight draw a total of 60 mA (I<sub>f</sub>) we opted to drive them through a BJT.
+As the 4 LEDs in the frontlight draw a total of 60 mA (I<sub>f</sub>) we opted to drive them through a BJT.

 The chosen transistor, a [Hottech S8050](https://jlcpcb.com/api/file/downloadByFileSystemAccessId/8586188326566547456)